"

 • Directly uses ATP.

-• Example: Na⁺/K⁺‑ATPase pumps Na⁺ out and K⁺ in, critical for membrane potential and secondary transport mechanics.
+• For example, Na⁺/K⁺‑ATPase pumps Na⁺ out and K⁺ in, critical for membrane potential and secondary transport mechanics.

 • Uses energy from existing gradients.